 Nope!
 Your premiums are locked in, even if they find out something else about you.
 So there’s little risk of asking them to reconsider your policy rate if you lose weight.

-In other words, you have nothing to lose by trying.
-So don’t let concerns about your weight hold you back from getting the coverage your family needs.
+Don’t get discouraged if you’re overweight and looking for life insurance.
+You don’t have to let concerns about your weight hold you back from getting the coverage your family needs.